Wolfeboro, New Hampshire

 Wolfeboro is a town in Carroll County, New Hampshire, United States.
 The population was 6,416 at the 2020 census.
-A resort area situated beside Lake Winnipesaukee, Wolfeboro includes the village of Wolfeboro Falls.
+A resort area on Lake Winnipesaukee, the town includes the villages of Wolfeboro, East Wolfeboro, North Wolfeboro, South Wolfeboro, Wolfeboro Center, and Wolfeboro Falls.

 History

 The town was granted by colonial Governor Benning Wentworth in 1759 to four young men of Portsmouth, and named "Wolfeborough" in honor of English General James Wolfe, who had been victorious at the Battle of the Plains of Abraham in 1759 during the French and Indian War.
 In 1763, 2300 acre were added to the 60 acre reserved for the governor.
 Colonial Governor John Wentworth, Benning Wentworth's nephew, established an estate on the site, known as Kingswood.
 Built in 1771 beside what is now called Lake Wentworth, this was the first summer country estate in northern New England.
 Settled in 1768, the town was incorporated in 1770.

 Over the years Wolfeboro, whose town motto is "The Oldest Summer Resort in America", became a popular summer colony, particularly for families from Boston and southern New Hampshire.
 Prince Rainier and Princess Grace of Monaco, Kurt Vonnegut, Drew Barrymore and Jimmy Fallon have spent time in Wolfeboro.
 In August 2007, then French president Nicolas Sarkozy vacationed there.

 In May 2014, it was discovered that 82-year-old police commissioner Robert Copeland had been overheard in a cafe two months earlier using a racial epithet to refer to then President Barack Obama.
-Copeland acknowledged in an email to his colleagues that he did in fact use the word, saying "for this, I do not apologize — he meets and exceeds my criteria for such."
+Copeland acknowledged in an email to his colleagues that he did in fact use the word, saying "for this, I do not apologize—he meets and exceeds my criteria for such."
 At a subsequent meeting with residents, Copeland refused calls for his resignation.
 A few days later, he submitted his resignation.